juruen/rmapi/README.md

 # rMAPI

-rmapi is a Go app that allows you to acces the ReMarkable Cloud API programmatically.
+rMAPI is a Go app that allows you to acces the ReMarkable Cloud API programmatically.

-You can interact with the different API endpoints through a shell.
-However, you can run the command non-interactively.
-This may come in handy to script certian workflows such as taking automatic backups or upload documents automatically.
+You can interact with the different API end-points through a shell.
+However, you can also run commandis non-interactively.
+This may come in handy to script certian workflows such as taking automatic backups or uploading documents programmatically.

 ![Console Capture](docs/console.gif)